How do I find out what information a student loan company has about me?

 You should get evidence and appeal a student finance decision if:

 - your student finance application was rejected

 - your student loan is too low

-How can I send a subject access request to the Student Loans Company?
+How do I send a subject access request (SAR)?

 What if they don't reply?

 They have to reply by law.
 You can ask any company if they have your personal data, even if you don't know for sure whether or not they have it.
 They have to tell you what they have, as well as how and why they are using it.
 This is thanks to your ‘right of access’ under GDPR law.